 A few days ago you were struck with pure, unadulterated genius and ordered a mini waffle maker on Amazon.
 Then you went to Target on your way home from work and got Belgian waffle mix, because real adults eat European foods, or something, and because the picture on the box looked fancier than the normal kind of waffle.
 Like, Leslie Knope-worthy.

-You were about to buy whipped cream when you remembered that one of your friends almost rolled his eyes out of her head when you said you liked store-bought whipped cream, and immediately showed you how to make it yourself.
+You were about to buy whipped cream when you remembered that one of your friends almost rolled his eyes out of his head when you said you liked store-bought whipped cream, and immediately showed you how to make it yourself.
 And doggone if it didn’t taste way better, take almost no time, and even cost about the same yet resulted in waaay more.
 So you got cream, sugar, and vanilla instead.
 Your mom gave you her old hand mixer as an excuse to get herself a new one in her favorite color, so you’ve got that part covered.

 Now here it is Saturday and you’re feeling pretty Adult-ish mixing your homemade whipped cream as music plays on your Alexa, the waffle maker heats up, and the coffee brews.